linawolf/form_double_opt_in/README.md

 If you want an e-mail to be sent to a certain address after the validation set it up in TypoScript constants.

 That's it.

+### 3. Data Privacy

+You can set up a scheduler to delete all entries in the opt-in table older then a certain age.
+This includes entries where the user failed to opt-in to their mail:

+Goto `System > Scheduler` (admins only) and create a new `Scheduled tasks` of Class `Table garbage collection`.
+Chose a frequency to run the task repetetly and set up a cron job if you have none yet.
+Then choose for `Table to clean up`:
+`tx_formdoubleoptin_domain_model_optin` and the desired interval.
+Please note that users who received the email to double opt in cannot opt in anymore after there opt-in record has been deleted.

+More about using the scheduler in the
+`Manual of the system extension scheduler <https://docs.typo3.org/c/typo3/cms-scheduler/main/en-us/>`__.